egi-qc/puppet-creamce/README.md

 ## Managing the CREAM services

-The CREAM services (Tomcat, BLAH notifier and locallogger) can be managed via systemd with the target **glite-services.target**:
+The CREAM services, Tomcat, BLAH notifier and locallogger (if required), can be managed via systemd with the target **glite-services.target**:
 ```
 systemctl stop glite-services.target
 systemctl start glite-services.target